tinanikky1-dev/aws-cloud-journey/VPC/Subnet.README.md

 - VPC Routing
 - AWS Networking
 - Cloud Infrastructure
-- AWS Management Console

-# Step 7: Add a Route to the Internet Gateway
+- AWS Management Console# Step 7: Add a Route to the Route Table

 ## Objective

-The objective of this task was to configure the Route Table by adding a default route that directs internet-bound traffic to the Internet Gateway (IGW).
-This allows resources in the public subnet to communicate with the internet.
+The objective of this task was to add a default route to the Route Table, allowing internet-bound traffic from the public subnet to be directed through the Internet Gateway (IGW).
+This is an essential step in enabling internet access for resources deployed in the public subnet.

 ## Steps Performed